tsrobinson/academic-kickstart/content/publication/duch-candour-2021/index.md

   be mandatory.
 There is a consensus among the public on many aspects of COVID-19 vaccination which needs to be taken into account when developing and communicating roll-out strategies.'
-publication: '*medRxiv, Revise and Resubmit, Proceedings of Proceedings of the National Academy of Sciences*'
+publication: '*Proceedings of Proceedings of the National Academy of Sciences (Accepted)*'
 url_pdf: https://www.medrxiv.org/content/early/2021/02/02/2021.01.31.21250866
 doi: 10.1101/2021.01.31.21250866
 ---